 The Vibrancy of Color: Sculptural works in glass and polymer clay.

-This show promises incredibly detailed, one-of-a-kind works by both artists.
+This show promises incredibly detailed, one-of-a-kind works by all three artists.
 The polymer clay animal sculptures by Rees have been compared in quality to Faberge eggs.
 The technique employed by the artist in applying the polymer clay inlays is called “millefiori”, meaning “a thousand flowers”.
 In Rees’ case, the resulting images are each singularly spectacular, depicting varied subject matter from The Arches National Monument to a cardinal picking a cherry, all assembled onto one particular animal sculpture.
 These sculptures, while spectacularly colorful, manage still to reflect the particular character and expression of each animal, be it rabbit, fish, or buffalo.

 Doug Gillis’s contemporary wall pieces are made of many layers of colored glass, often sandwiching unexpected and experimental materials such as aluminum foil, wire mesh, and even organic material.
 These materials react to the heat and the glass in interesting, often spectacular ways.
 Like Rees, Gillis has a strong relationship with color, sometimes employing bold color-blocking techniques, sometimes subtler layers interspersed with clear glass.
-These pleasing and masterful pieces are presented on simple silver backs to reveal the way they interact with the light
+These pleasing and masterful pieces are presented on simple silver backs to reveal the way they interact with the light.